6 Best Manual Treadmills in 2025

 If you’re someone who likes the idea of owning a manual treadmill but still wants to be able to utilize programming and apps, the Xebex Runner Smart Connect might be for you.
 The just under $4,000 machine is Bluetooth-compatible with apps like Kinomap, Zwift, PerfPRO Studio, Selfloops Group Training, and GymTrakr.

 I’ve had this manual treadmill for a few years, and it has required very little in the way of maintenance.
 The warranty for the treadmill is also pretty decent, so I feel pretty confident about the overall durability and longevity.
+The durability score is an easy 4 out of 5.

 Something I’m not crazy about – the spin of the belt is really quick and doesn’t exactly make me feel like I’m simulating real running conditions.
 This is fine if you’re into overspeed training, but if you’re not, the belt may move too quickly for your taste.
-The quick spin of the belt combined with light resistance makes this manual treadmill move really fast really quickly.
+The quick spin of the belt combined with light resistance makes this manual treadmill move really fast, really quickly.

 The five-year warranty on the Xebex Runner could be better.
-If you’re looking for longer warranty policy, I suggest the TrueForm Trainer.
+If you’re looking for a longer warranty policy, I suggest the TrueForm Trainer.

 Dimensions71″ L x 35″ W x 60″ H